belowaverage-org/SuperGrate/.github/ISSUE_TEMPLATE/bug-report.md

 ```
 Please paste logs here in a code block.

+**IMPORTANT**

 To retrieve the logs, click "File", the select "Save log..."
 Copy the contents of the log file and paste it here.
+Refrain from copying and pasting the log from the console since it does not output verbose information.

 ```

 **Additional context**